Climate change denial: What's really behind it?

 The phenomenon of climate change denial is not insignificant, with a substantial number of individuals downplaying the impact of climate change or outright denying its human-induced causes.

-“In a 2019 Pew study, 30% of U.S. adults said humans play only a partial role and 20% said no or a minor role in climate change.”
+“In a 2019 Pew study, 30% of U.S. adults said humans play only a partial role and 20% said no or a minor role in climate change,” they reported.

 “Climate change is arguably one of the greatest challenges today.
 Although the scientific consensus is that human activities caused climate change, a substantial part of the population downplays or denies human responsibility,” wrote the study authors.